Valentina Golubenko: Career in Estonia

+Career in Croatia

+Golubenko was offered membership in the chess club "Draga" from Rijeka, Croatia, together with a Croatian citizenship.
+As Golubenko was denied to play for Estonia and her strength was not enough for Russia, she decided to play under the flag of Croatia, which was allowed by FIDE.
+Her new club organized training with Ognjen Cvitan for her and Lara Stock.

 She took part in the Women's World Chess Championship 2008, where she lost to Viktorija Čmilytė from Lithuania in the first round.
 In October 2008 Valentina Golubenko won the gold medal at the World Youth Chess Championship in the under 18 girls category by scoring 9 points out of 11, one point ahead of the runner-up.
 In 2014, she won the Croatian women's championship.

-She has played for Croatia in five women's Chess Olympiads between 2008-2016.
-She also played for Croatia in three European Team Chess Championships between 2007-2011.
+She has played for Croatia in five women's Chess Olympiads between 2008 and 2016.
+She also played for Croatia in three European Team Chess Championships between 2007 and 2011.